jacobduijzer/CleanArchitectureTemplate/README.md

 # Release Notes

 > ## v2.0.0 (02/27/2019)
-> Upgrade to .NET Core 3.0 (Which is still in preview!)
+> - Upgrade to .NET Core 3.0 (Which is still in preview!)
+> - Renamed handlers, queries and commands

 > ## v.1.3.4 (02/26/2019)
 > - Added logging (ILoggingFactory)